highchair/artinruins-com/property-img/_To-DO.md

 # Grove Street School
 * Find the source of the interior photos — Charles Heganam Architects

-# Hartford Avenue apartments
-* Find Micheal Tucker Terzian's photo of the demolition

 # Kinsley Park
 + Research this place, another athletic field owned and run by the guy that started the Cyclodrome.
 Mentioned in the essay.

 # Narragansett Race Track
 * Link to this property from the RI Auditorium page

-# Old Police Station
-* Find the Frank Mullin photos and recrop/resize
-* Find the 2007 photos of the post-demolition cleared land

-# Photos from Tucker!
-* Hartford Ave Apartment demolition
-* RI Auditorium demolition

 # Poirier's Diner / El Faro / West Side Diner
 * More photos and some history here: http://61thriftpower.com/back.shtml

-# Providence Fruit Warehouse
-* A bunch of photos collected in a folder called LOST where I can no longer find the originals to recrop them

 # Pulse Nightclub
 * Images in the Thurston Saw folder, Providence.
 P1010127.JPG, P1010128.JPG, P1010129.JPG